 Thairath Online

-What Do Chapters 1 and 2 of the Constitution Mean?
+What Do Constitutional Chapters 1 and 2 Mean?
 Understanding Before the 8 Feb 2026 Referendum

 Interview18 Jan 2026 15:28 GMT+7

-What Do Chapters 1 and 2 of the Constitution Mean?
+What Do Constitutional Chapters 1 and 2 Mean?
 Understanding Before the 8 Feb 2026 Referendum

-What do Chapters 1 and 2 of the Constitution mean before the 8 Feb 2026 referendum?
-This is an important day when Thai citizens will decide together whether to create a new constitution to replace the 2017 version.
-The most discussed chapters in this constitutional amendment are Chapters 1 and 2, summarized as follows.
+What do constitutional Chapters 1 and 2 mean before the 8 February 2026 referendum?
+This important day allows Thai citizens to decide together whether to create a new constitution to replace the 2017 version.
+The most discussed chapters in this constitutional amendment are Chapters 1 and 2, summarized as follows:

 1. Chapter 1: General Provisions (Articles 1 - 5)

-This chapter is like the "foundation" of the country, defining the state's form and system of governance.
+This chapter serves as the "foundation" of the country, defining the form of state and government.

-Article 2: Thailand is a democratic state with the King as Head of State.
+Article 2: Thailand is a democratic regime with the King as Head of State.

-Article 3: Sovereignty belongs to the Thai people, with the King as Head of State.
+Article 3: Sovereign power belongs to the Thai people and the King as Head of State.

 Article 4: Protects human dignity, rights, freedoms, and equality.

-Article 5: The constitution is the supreme law; no other law may contradict it.
+Article 5: The constitution is the supreme law; no other law may conflict with it.

 2. Chapter 2: The Monarchy (Articles 6 - 24)

-This chapter sets out provisions concerning the institution of the monarchy.
+This chapter sets provisions regarding the institution of the monarchy.

-Article 6: The King is revered and cannot be violated; no one may accuse or sue the King in any way.
+Article 6: The King holds a revered status; no one may violate, accuse, or sue the King in any way.

-Other articles cover succession, appointment of privy councillors, regents, and royal duties.
+Other articles cover succession, appointment of Privy Councilors, appointment of the Regent, and the performance of royal duties.

-Why is it important to understand before the 8 Feb 2026 referendum?
+Why is it important to understand this before the 8 February 2026 referendum?

-In this referendum, the government (led by Prime Minister Anutin Charnvirakul) and many major political parties have clearly stated they will draft a new constitution without changing Chapters 1 and 2.
+For this referendum, the government (led by Prime Minister Anutin Charnvirakul) and many major political parties have clearly stated that "they will draft a new constitution without touching Chapters 1 and 2."

-Supporters argue that to advance the drafting process by the Constitution Drafting Assembly (CDA) without social conflict over the monarchy, these two chapters must be protected from amendments.
+Supporters argue that to allow the new constitution drafting (by the Constitution Drafting Assembly) to proceed smoothly without social conflict over the monarchy, it should be stipulated that these two chapters cannot be amended.

-Date: 8 February 2026 (the same day as the general election)
+Date: 8 February 2026 (same day as the general election of MPs)

-Purpose: To ask the public whether they agree to allow the drafting of a new constitution.
+Purpose: To ask the public whether they agree to have a new constitution drafted.